Magic Crystal Tree Kit – Crystal Trees Experiment

 Magic Crystal Tree

-Impress your friends by creating a colorful Christmas tree out of salt crystals, cardboard, and a few other household items.
-Within a day, you'll have a colorful snow-covered tree that magically sprouts from nothing.
+Impress your friends by creating a colorful Christmas tree out of salt crystals, cardboard and a few other household items.
+Within a day, you’ll have a colorful, snow-covered tree that magically sprouts from nothing.
 The Magic Crystal Tree is a fun indoor experiment that can even be used as seasonal decor when you’re done.
 Complete the project with your child at home using our crystal tree instructions or conduct the experiment with your class at school.

 - Mrs. Stewart's Bluing (check your local grocer's cleaning section)